-Osteochondritis dissecans (OCD, OD) is a focal aseptic necrosis of subchondral bone in which a bone-cartilage fragment detaches and becomes displaced in the joint space.
+Osteochondritis dissecans (OD) is a focal aseptic necrosis of subchondral bone in which a bone-cartilage fragment detaches and becomes displaced in the joint space.
 School-aged children and adolescents are most commonly affected.
-OCD occurs as a result of overuse or trauma, and 75% of cases affect the knee.
+OD occurs as a result of overuse or trauma, and 75% of cases affect the knee.
 Symptoms include pain and joint locking or catching.
-X-ray is the best initial test for suspected OCD, but MRI is better able to detect early disease.
+X-ray is the best initial test for suspected OD, but MRI is better able to detect early disease.
 First-line treatment includes reducing physical activity.
 Surgery is indicated if the bone-cartilage fragment is completely displaced and includes arthroscopic extraction, open fixation, and transplantation procedures.

 - In early lesions, nonlocalized pain during physical activity in school-aged children or adolescents

 - Gradual stiffness with joint locking or catching